Alabama Personal Injury Attorneys

 In some cases, injured victims may also be entitled to punitive damages.
 Unlike compensatory damages, which are meant to compensate the victim for specific losses, punitive damages are intended to punish the defendant.
 Typically, punitive damages are only available in cases involving egregious acts of negligence, willful or wanton misconduct, or intentional infliction of injury.

 At Morris Haynes Attorneys at Law, our Alabama personal injury attorneys have extensive experience handling all types of claims.
-We have helped numerous clients and have recovered more than $1 billion in compensation on their behalf, including many million- and multimillion-dollar settlements and verdicts.
+We have helped numerous clients and have recovered more than $1 billion in compensation on their behalf, including many million- and multi-million dollar settlements and verdicts.

 We assist clients with the following types of personal injury cases:

 - Car Accidents: Car accidents are extremely common, and anything from a fender bender to a serious highway accident can cause serious bodily injury.
 Even without medical expenses, these kinds of accidents can lead to serious vehicle damage and high repair costs.
 If you were harmed in a car accident due to someone else’s negligence, you deserve to be compensated for your injuries.
-Our attorneys have extensive experience in these kinds of cases and will do whatever we can to help you.
+Our personal injury attorneys in Alabama have extensive experience in these kinds of cases and will do whatever we can to help you.

 - Truck Accidents: Accidents involving large trucks, such as 18-wheelers, and other commercial vehicles tend to get complicated fast.
 Rather than dealing with another driver’s private auto insurance company, you will have to deal with a powerful trucking company and its defense team.
 Luckily, our attorneys are no strangers to these kinds of accidents.
 We’ll help you gather and sort through all the evidence you need to build a persuasive case aimed at maximizing your recovery.